Sebastian-/Design-Patterns/README.md

     * Pull method - the subject merely signals a change has occurred, after which the observer is responsible for pulling data from the subject.
         * Pros - Subject implementation is simpler and many different types of observers can be added easily (i.e. more extensible).
         * Cons - In order to poll the subject, observers need to interact with the concrete implementation of the subject class instead of the generic observable interface.
 This means the subject and its observers are tightly coupled, meaning that changes to the subject may require changes to the observers.
-        * Best used when a subject will have many different types of observers and could be extended in many ways.
+        * Best used when a subject will have many different types of observers and needs to be extended in many ways.
 * GUI frameworks often make use of this pattern - observers are usually implemented as callback functions (Java wraps lambda functions into observer objects behind the scenes).

 ### Decorator Pattern

 * Definition - The decorator pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
     * Decorators "attach" to an object through composition.
-Each decorator maintains a field to the core object it decorates.
+Each decorator maintains a referrence to the core object it decorates.
     * Decorator classes have the same type as the objects they decorate, either through inheritance or interface implementation.
-This makes them interchangeable with the original object, and as a result, available for composition to other decorators.
+This makes them interchangeable with the original object, and as a result, available for composition with other decorators.
     * Decorators extend functionality by implementing their own logic on top of a call to the core object's methods, or replace the core object's methods entirely.
 * The decorator pattern is useful when a system requires many different variations of an object.
 * The Java I/O library makes heavy use of decorators to customize input and output stream objects.
 This makes it possible to easily extend or implement custom streams.